If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Duloxetine and venlafaxine are both serotonin-norepinephrine reuptake inhibitors, usually shortened to SNRIs.
 That means they act on two chemical messengers in the brain, serotonin and norepinephrine.
 They share a long list of features.

-- Both have been available as inexpensive generics for years.
+• Both must not be combined with MAOI antidepressants, and both have been available as inexpensive generics for years.

 How they differ